Divi vs Elementor: Which Page Builder Should You Use in 2026?

 Client editing experience

-Who should use Divi
+Who should use which

 - You build many client sites and want one lifetime license